 Humanitarian assistance remains the main source of income for many refugees.
 Refugees spend most of the household budget on food, leaving few resources for shelter, health, education, and other necessities.
 They often resort to negative coping mechanisms such as cutting meals, borrowing money, or using savings.
 Refugees face difficulty accessing basic services and earning an income because of the economic crisis and COVID-19 containment measures ?.

-Tensions between host and refugee populations are frequent as the high number of refugees has put pressure on the already strained Lebanese economy.
+Tensions between host and refugee populations are frequent and deepen the country’s socioeconomic disparities.
+The high number of Syrian refugees has put pressure on the already strained Lebanese economy.
 Food and rent prices have increased, competition for jobs has grown, and there is pressure on the health and education systems.
-In addition, refugees in Lebanon face significant protection issues, including lack of documentation, evictions, and discrimination.
-Although the pressure from the government and Hezbollah on Syrians to return to Syria has been increasing, the actual number of returnees remains unknown.?
+Refugees in Lebanon also face significant protection issues, including lack of documentation, evictions, and discrimination ?.

-Protection: legal documentation remains the major protection concern in Lebanon for Syrian refugees, preventing them from accessing basic services and from being legally employed.?
+Protection: The lack of legal documentation remains the main protection concern for Syrian refugees, as it prevents them from accessing basic services and being legally employed ?.

 Child Protection: Syrian households are reported to increasingly engage in negative coping mechanisms, including child marriage and child labour.
 At least 27,825 refugee children were engaged in child labour in 2021, and about 20% of girls aged 15–19 were married ?.